Sh4peSh1fter/job-hunt/docs/adr/ADR-001-database-choice.md

 ## Decision Drivers

-*   Simplicity of setup and maintenance.
+*   Simplicity of setup and maintenance for local use.
 *   Robustness for a local, single-user application.
-*   Good integration with the chosen backend technology (Python/FastAPI).
+*   Good integration with the chosen backend technology (Python/FastAPI via SQLAlchemy).
-*   Ability to handle structured data and relationships if needed for future features.
+*   Ability to handle structured data and relationships.
-*   Low resource footprint.
+*   Low resource footprint and no external dependencies for core database functionality.

+## Chosen Option: SQLite

+**SQLite** is chosen as the primary local database solution for the "job-hunt" application, to be interacted with via SQLAlchemy and managed with Alembic for migrations.

+## Rationale for SQLite

+*   **Simplicity & Robustness:** SQLite provides an excellent balance of features, reliability, and ease of use for a local application.
+It's serverless and requires no complex setup.
+*   **Python/FastAPI Integration:** Excellent libraries (Python's built-in `sqlite3`) and ORM support (SQLAlchemy) make integration straightforward and align with the backend rule best practices.
+*   **Structured Data & Migrations:** It's a relational database capable of handling structured data.
+Alembic can be used for schema migrations, ensuring an organized evolution of the database structure.
+*   **Performance:** More than adequate for a single-user local application.
+*   **Local First & Privacy:** Aligns perfectly with the project goal of being a local application with data stored on the user's machine.
+*   **Google Sheets Sync:** Relational data from SQLite can be readily transformed into a tabular format suitable for synchronization with Google Sheets.

-## Considered Options
+## Considered Alternatives

-1.  **SQLite:**
+1.  **Supabase (Backend-as-a-Service Platform):**
-    *   Pros: Serverless, zero-configuration, single-file database, excellent Python support, mature, ACID compliant.
-    *   Cons: Less feature-rich than client-server RDBMS (not a major issue for this use case).
+    *   **Pros:** Offers a managed PostgreSQL database, integrated authentication, storage, real-time capabilities, and a Python client library.
+Could accelerate development of cloud-connected features and offers good scalability if the project were to move beyond a purely local scope.
+    *   **Cons for Current Project Scope:**
+        *   **External Dependency:** Requires an internet connection to a Supabase project, deviating from the core "fully local" requirement for the primary database.
+        *   **Complexity for Local-Only:** Adds setup complexity (Supabase project creation, API key management) if the primary goal is a simple local database.
+        *   **Tooling Mismatch:** The `mcp_supabase_*` tools are designed for Supabase BaaS, not direct local SQLite interaction.
+    *   **Conclusion:** While powerful, Supabase BaaS is not aligned with the immediate requirement for a simple, fully local database.
+It remains an interesting option for future consideration if the project scope expands to include significant cloud-based features or user accounts.

 2.  **JSON Files / Flat Files (CSV, YAML):**
     *   Pros: Extremely simple for basic data, human-readable (JSON/YAML).
-    *   Cons: Inefficient for querying/updating, managing data integrity and relationships is manual, concurrency issues (less relevant here).
+    *   Cons: Inefficient for querying/updating, managing data integrity and relationships is manual.

 3.  **TinyDB:**
     *   Pros: Lightweight document DB, pure Python, stores data in JSON.